Butse Kik

 "Butse Kik" (also spelled as "Buchikik" or "Abuchikik" or "Butsikik") is a 1980 novelty song by Yoyoy Villame that is widely regarded as one of his hits in the Philippines, becoming a radio staple.
-The song title was originally released by Yoyoy Villame in 1971 as "Vietcong Palagdas" performed by Villame with the Embees and the MB Rondalla Band through Kinampay Records.
+The song title was originally released by Villame in 1971 as "Vietcong Palagdas", which he performed with the Embees and the MB Rondalla Band through Kinampay Records.